 A little about me

-Since graduating from the California College of Arts and Crafts, (Now known as CCA) my work has been selected for awards and shown both nationally and internationally, in various shows and publications.
+Since graduating from the California College of Arts and Crafts, (Now known as CCA) my work has been selected for awards and shown both nationally and internationally, in juried shows.
 Images of my work have been published in numerous books, catalogs and articles.
 I also have over 5 years of teaching experience and continue to enjoy sharing my love of tools and making with others.

 A little about my process